 Movitel’s APN: internet, and website: http://movitel.co.mz/en

-OneSimCard is also a good bet for travelers.
-It provides a Mozambique prepaid SIM card for use within the country or for traveling around South Africa.
+OneSimCard is also a good bet for travellers.
+It provides a Mozambique prepaid SIM card for use within the country or for travelling around South Africa.
 OneSimCard provides customers with low-cost prepaid services in Mozambique and international calls and data that can be used in more than 200 other countries.
 It also offers a global SIM card that can be used in all countries around the world.
 Please note that you must have an unlocked GSM phone to be able to use this SIM card.

 National Geographic also offers a prepaid SIM card that can be used by tourists in Mozambique.
 It provides a SIM card with both UK and US numbers to use within other countries worldwide, with the same price in each.
-It can also be used for traveling around South Africa.
+It can also be used for travelling around South Africa.
 National Geographic provides customers with low-cost voice, data and SMS charges that could work out cheaper than your home phone network would.
 Please note that you must have an unlocked GSM phone to be able to use this SIM card.

 There are a number of African operators that run as mobile virtual network operators (MVNOs) through the main providers we’ve highlighted above, or positioned within various African countries.
 MVN-X uses the Cell-c operator to run a number of MVNOs in southern Africa.
-There are also several other options available that might work out to be cheaper than what your home provider can offer you while traveling around the region.
+There are also several other options available that might work out to be cheaper than what your home provider can offer you while travelling around the region.

 - The official language in Mozambique is Portuguese.
 English is not widely spoken.
 If you don’t know the language, then download Google Translate onto your phone before you travel to help with translations while you are there.